What New Furnace Efficiency Standards Mean for You in 2023

 Variable-Speed Furnaces: What They Are and How They Work

-A variable-speed furnace can change its fan speed based on the heating conditions of your [[location]] home.
-It performs at a slower speed until it senses a temperature decrease and then ramps up to supply more heat.
-This type of system is a lot more efficient than conventional furnaces, as it only consumes the amount of energy necessary to heat your home, saving you money in the long run.
+A variable-speed furnace can adjust its fan speed to better meet the heating requirements of your home.
+It starts at a slower speed until it notices a drop in temperature and then speeds up to generate more heat.
+This [precise fan is much more efficient than standard, single-speed furnaces, as it only consumes the minimum amount of energy necessary to heat your home, which subsequently saves money on your utility bills.

-A variable-speed furnace doesn’t stay on all the time.
-Rather, it runs at different speeds based on the temperature in your [[location]] home and the amount of energy it requires to keep that temperature.
+A variable-speed furnace doesn’t run all the time.
+Rather, it runs at different speeds depending on the temperature in your West Valley City home as well as the amount of energy it needs to reach that temperature.

-When too much energy is essential to maintain your desired temperature level, the furnace will increase to a higher speed in order to keep up with demand.
-This allows for more efficient heating and cooling in your home while also offering quieter operation.
+When sufficient energy is demanded to maintain your set temperature level, the furnace will increase to a higher speed to manage the higher demand.
+This allows for more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces